The Apollo 11 moon landing nearly ended in failure -- until Margaret Hamilton's flight software saved the day.

 Hamilton was a self-taught programmer, and she first became involved in the space program in 1965 when she became Director of the Software Engineering Division of the MIT Instrumentation Laboratory.
 The lab was developing the on-board flight software for the Apollo space program that NASA wanted to use to help navigate and land on the Moon.
 As an article in Wired Magazine explains, “the lunar landing was one of the first times that software was ever entrusted with such a mission-critical, real-time task.
 And the application development work for that feat was placed in the hands of Margaret Hamilton."

-Her work paid off when an unexpected problem cropped up as Apollo 11 tried to land on the moon.
+Her work paid off when an unexpected problem cropped up as Apollo 11 tried to land on the moon on July 20, 1969.
 Three minutes before landing, alarms sounded when the computer became overwhelmed with data from an unnecessary radar system that had been accidentally triggered by the crew.
 Fortunately, Hamilton had not only programmed the computer to recognize such an error, but she also ensured that the software’s priority scheduling could complete high priority tasks — like preparing for landing — by ignoring lower priority ones.
 Writing about the event in 1971, Hamilton said, “If the computer hadn't recognized this problem and taken recovery action, I doubt if Apollo 11 would have been the successful moon landing it was.”

 Following the success of Apollo 11, Hamilton worked on many of the subsequent Apollo missions.
 In 1986, she founded Hamilton Technologies with the aim of expanding on Universal System Language developed for NASA in order to make software more reliable, cheaper, and faster to develop.
 Hamilton also played a major role in making software engineering the respected field that it is today.
 In a recent interview, the now 82-year-old Hamilton, explained why she began calling herself a “software engineer”: “Software during the early days of this project was treated like a stepchild and not taken as seriously as other engineering disciplines, such as hardware engineering; and it was regarded as an art and as magic, not a science...
 I fought to bring the software legitimacy so that it (and those building it) would be given its due respect.”